Cayman Islands–India relations: Trade

 Bilateral trade between the Cayman Islands and India totaled US$3.54 million in 2015–16, declining from $6.75 million in the previous fiscal.
 India has not made any imports from the Cayman Island since 2013–14, when it imported $10,000 worth of residue and waste from food industries, and prepared animal fodder.
 The main commodities exported from India to the Cayman Islands are non-railway vehicles and spare parts, medical and surgical instruments, iron and steel articles, pharmaceuticals, and electrical machinery and equipment.

 FDI

 With $3.82 billion of investments, famous offshore tax haven the Cayman Islands was the fifth largest source of FDI for India in FY22, up from being the sixth largest in FY21.

 Indians in the Cayman Islands

-As of fall 2019, around 1,000+ Indians reside in the Cayman Islands, making up around 2.6% of the total population and 3% of the expatriate population.
+As of summer 2023, 2,014 Indians, as well as their dependents, reside in the Cayman Islands, making up around 2.6% of the total population and 3% of the expatriate population.
 Most of the community is employed in the hotel and hospitality industry, or in security-related organizations.
 A small number are doctors, chartered accountants, and other professionals.

 The Caymanian Government was the first foreign government to officially recognize Indian medical degrees.